Straight Line Steering, Inc.

 Rack and Pinions

-the rescue of a 1959 Ford Ranchero what was abandoned and salvaged... the story about a girl who rescued her and got the Ranchero back on the road...she has taken her to Vegas, Los Angeles and enjoys many summer weekends on the open road...moral of the story..never give up on anything...
+The rescue of a 1959 Ford Ranchero, which was abandoned and salvaged... the story about a girl in 2007 who rescued her and got the Ranchero back on the road...she has taken her to Vegas, Los Angeles, and enjoys many summer weekends on the open road...moral of the story..never give up on anything...